Skip to content

 • "No VCS provider found" error in hg repositories

-Fix: Install the Mercurial plugin:
+Fix: Install the maintained Mercurial provider plugin for your environment.

 Mercurial: sase_hg_* Commands Not Found